 Quick service restaurants (QSRs) encompass not only fast food franchises but other fast casual dining options, such as cafes and bars.
-Historically, QSRs have provided ideal opportunities for direct investment under the EB-5 Program: The investor makes an investment of $1,000,000 or $500,000 to open and operate a QSR in a targeted employment area (TEA), meaning a rural area with a low population or an area experiencing high unemployment.
-The QSR model aligns with the goals of the EB-5 Program as well as the desires of investors to own and directly operate a business in the United States.
+Historically, QSRs have provided ideal opportunities for direct investment under the EB-5 program: To open and operate a QSR, the investor makes an investment of $1,800,000, or $900,000 in a targeted employment area (TEA), meaning a rural area with a low population or an area experiencing high unemployment.
+The QSR model aligns with the goals of the EB-5 program as well as the desires of investors to own and directly operate a business in the United States.

 The direct investment model offers several points of interest for potential EB-5 investors:

-- The cost of opening a QSR can range between $350,000 and $2,000,000, and the initial EB-5 investment will cover a large portion of this, including the franchise fee, any construction or improvement costs, insurance, marketing, payroll, and furniture, fixtures, and equipment (FF&E) required to get the business off the ground.
-A $500,000 investment in a TEA can therefore meet the new business requirement of the EB-5 Program.
+- The cost of opening a QSR can range from $350,000 to $2,000,000.
+The initial EB-5 investment will cover a large portion of this, including the franchise fee, any construction or improvement costs, insurance, marketing, payroll, and furniture, fixtures, and equipment (FF&E) required to get the business off the ground.
+A $900,000 investment in a TEA can therefore meet the new business requirement of the EB-5 program.

-- A QSR can easily meet the job creation requirements of the program, as well.
-As most are open every day for at least 12 hours, each can support three work shifts and 18 to 24 fulltime jobs, well above the minimum threshold of 10.
+- A QSR can easily meet the job creation requirements of the program.
+As most are open every day for at least 12 hours, each can support three work shifts and 18 to 24 full-time jobs, well above the minimum threshold of 10.
 This offers the opportunity for a location to attract more than one investor, meaning two investors with limited funds could work together to open a QSR under the program.

-United States Citizenship and Immigration Services (USCIS) has yet to address the issue of long wait times for visa applicants, particularly Chinese investors under the EB-5 Program.
+The United States Citizenship and Immigration Services (USCIS) has yet to address the issue of long wait times for visa applicants, particularly Chinese investors, under the EB-5 program.
 Current wait times are between 10 and 24 months, and this delay introduces several difficulties that make regional centers a more practical option for some EB-5 investors.

 - Similarly, investors hoping to take a less direct approach to management regardless can also benefit from working with a regional center.
 While regional center investors are expected to demonstrate management by exercising their right to vote on matters of policy, they will rarely take part in the daily operations of a QSR, which are instead entrusted to project managers experienced in this industry and vetted by the regional center.
 Such investors will also therefore avoid the need to hire managers and other competent interim staff on their own.